The Innocence Mission: 1999 - present

-Don Peris has recorded four solo albums: Ten Silver Slide Trombones (2001), the mostly instrumental Go When the Morning Shineth (2006), which features a vocal contribution from Karen Peris on "North Atlantic Sand", and an instrumental solo guitar album, Brighter Visions Beam Afar (2007), which raised money for local food banks.
-His fourth studio album, The Old Century, was released on May 7, 2013.
+Solo projects

 Karen Peris released her first solo album, Violet, on December 3, 2012.
 The ten-song album was performed mainly on piano, and features six instrumental compositions.
 Don Peris appears as guitarist on two songs, while the couple's two children performed violin and viola on a further two songs.
 A version of the album containing two bonus tracks, "First Days in the City" and "Getting Here", was released in Japan through P-Vine Records on May 15, 2013.
 Karen's second solo album, A Song Is Way Above the Lawn, was released on October 8, 2021.

-Sufjan Stevens calls The Innocence Mission "moving and profound", adding, “What makes Karen Peris’ lyrics so remarkable is the economy of words, sensory language, concrete nouns – everyday objects take on tremendous meaning.”
+Don Peris has recorded four solo albums: Ten Silver Slide Trombones (2001), the mostly instrumental Go When the Morning Shineth (2006), which features a vocal contribution from Karen Peris on "North Atlantic Sand", and an instrumental solo guitar album, Brighter Visions Beam Afar (2007), which raised money for local food banks.
+His fourth studio album, The Old Century, was released on May 7, 2013.